RocketCommunicationsInc/astro-www/src/pages/patterns/navigation.md

 ---
+title: Navigation
+description: Navigation defines how the user moves through the application and establishes their mental model of the object hierarchy.
 tags: resources
 path: /patterns/navigation
 date: Last Modified
-layout: project:layouts/docs/docs-layout.astro
+layout: project:layouts/component-docs/component-docs-layout.astro
+assets:
-title: Navigation
+    name: Navigation
 ---

-# Navigation

 An application is fundamentally shaped by its navigation.
-Navigation defines how the user moves through the application and establishes their mental model of the object hierarchy.

 It’s best to start with a consideration of the primary objects your application will display.
 How are those objects divided or grouped?
 Is there a hierarchy of objects or a flat organization?
 Are there a small number of primary objects or many?